Like a bucket of ice poured on my head, I'm 24 now

 The big deal is that I am now actually 24.
 23 is not much different or even 22, but maybe now the colours of the picture are becoming stronger and more striking to my realization.
 Maybe I am becoming increasingly aware of the non-stopping passage of time.
 The continuous state of loss a human lives through, every single second.
 I could understand why kids enjoy their birthdays, they are excited to grow up.
 At some age, this excitement stops, and it seems that this could vary a lot.
 Possibly according to how exciting your life is, or how exciting you see it, or maybe depending on things you passed through, the sadness you endured or didn't, gone memories you long for or dreams you're waiting (or working) to reach, I don't know really.
 The thing is that it is quite obvious that this excitement stops at one time or another, people always (roughly) realize this sense of loss sooner or later.

 Obviously, I am not the first one to realize or say this, but I must at least remind myself, and you dear reader, that although there is nothing clearer than this continuous state of loss (the road towards death (let's say) for a more DIRECT statement), we tend to NOT REALLY believe it (and by "believe" we mean not only realizing it or knowing that "well yeah this is something true", but we mean to LIVE it, to see it through daily happenings, to do things while having it quoted on some wall in our minds).
-Many times we forget about it or force ourselves to do so by getting immersed in all sorts of non-sense we can get hold of in this short life ("Netflix and chill" as an example); it's not easy to admit but what we often do is self-deception: "I am still young so I have plenty of life ahead of me", "Did you know that X lived until 94?", "Oh I must do everything I like because YOLO", "LET'S GET CRAZY", "I'll be happy if I travel", "I'll be happy if I get this house", "I'll be happy if I get this job", "I'll be happy with person X", "I'll be happy if I invent this or discover this or write that", "I am happy because my work is awesome" (have you considered losing it unexpectedly? for any possible reason?
+Many times we forget about it or force ourselves to do so by getting immersed in all sorts of non-sense we can get hold of in this short life ("Netflix" as an example); it's not easy to admit but what we often do is self-deception: "I am still young so I have plenty of life ahead of me", "Did you know that X lived until 94?", "Oh I must do everything I like because YOLO", "LET'S GET CRAZY", "I'll be happy if I travel", "I'll be happy if I get this house", "I'll be happy if I get this job", "I'll be happy with person X", "I'll be happy if I invent this or discover this or write that", "I am happy because my work is awesome" (have you considered losing it unexpectedly? for any possible reason?
 Dear human reader, trust me, you are not your job, or anything else related), etc. etc.

 We often can't control our(selves) to get calmer about some things.
 We always tend to get angry and unsatisfied in case something goes wrong (from our perspective of course, wrong in the sense that we expected or wanted something different).
 Oh, how knowledgable do we think we are (I am aware of this even when I am saying it -> meta-arrogance fear? it seems endless).
 But really, how often did we get all gloomy about things that didn't work but it turned out that it was all for the best?
 As a very simple and personal (but not very personal) example; as an attempt to escape what I thought was a source of my frustration, I applied for something (a job for example), didn't get it, got annoyed about it and all the scents of insecurity started to float around me, then got something much better after some time, which I would never have expected to get before.
 I am sure this happened in all possible flavours to most of us.